Yslamguly/face-detector/README.md

 # What I learned building this project 📚

-- How to call API
+- How to call and interact with API
 - How to use Clarifai API